deokhk/CBP/README.md

 Running the script will save trained model to './output/OneM-en{lang}_{lang}../best_checkpoint'.
 Let's denote the above path as `adapter_model_dir`.
+* Among the pre-trained adapters you can download above, the English adapter is "OneM-enen-en-mean_eng-32.1e-4.1000".

 #### Extracting language adapters only
 To extract language adapters only, run the following script for each language.